Twisted hyperk\"ahler symmetries and hyperholomorphic line bundles: Universal expressions for the twisted symmetry generators in special coordinates

-Consider a hyperk\"ahler manifold $M$ possessing a trans-tri-Hamiltonian symmetry generated by a (non-unique) set of vector fields $\{X_n\}_{n=1-j,\dots,j-1}$, with moment map functions $\{\mu_n\}_{n=-j,\dots,j}$ satisfying the generalized moment map equations\,\footnote{\pt Here as elsewhere we assume implicitly the convention that objects with off-range indices vanish.}
+\begin{theorem}[The trans-tri-Hamiltonian case] Consider a hyperk\"ahler manifold $M$ possessing a trans-tri-Hamiltonian symmetry generated by a (non-unique) set of vector fields $\{X_n\}_{n=1-j,\dots,j-1}$, with moment map functions $\{\mu_n\}_{n=-j,\dots,j}$ satisfying the generalized moment map equations\,\footnote{\pt Here as elsewhere we assume implicitly the convention that objects with off-range indices vanish.}

 Choose as above a Darboux trivialization of the canonical 2-form on the twistor space $\mathcal{Z}$ of $M$ in such a way that one of the complex canonical coordinates is given by the holomorphic section associated to the generalized moment map, that is, such that for some index $A_0$ we have $\smash{ \eta^{\A_0}_{\hp V_N} = \mu_{j} + \mu_{j-1}\zeta + \cdots + \mu_{-j}\zeta^{2j} }$.
 Then in the special coordinates on $M$ associated to this trivialization a representative set of the generators is given explicitly by